vert-x3/vertx-web-site/src/site/blog/posts/2018-10-15-vertx-web-api-service.md

 First of all, look at the annotation `@WebApiServiceGen`.
 This annotation will trigger the code generator that generates the event bus handler for this service.
 Each method has the same two last parameters:

-* `OperationRequest context`: This data object contains the headers and the parameters of the request
+* `OperationRequest context`: this data object contains the headers and the parameters of the HTTP request
-* `Handler<AsyncResult<OperationResponse>> resultHandler`: This callback accepts an `OperationResponse` data object that will encapsulate the body of the result, the status code, the status message and the headers
+* `Handler<AsyncResult<OperationResponse>> resultHandler`: this callback accepts an `OperationResponse` data object that will encapsulate the body of the result, the status code, the status message and the headers

 The generated handler receives only the `OperationRequest` data object and extracts from it all operation parameters.
 For example, when the router receives a request at `getTransactionsList`, it sends to `TransactionsManagerService` the `OperationRequest` containing the `RequestParameters` map.
 From this map, the service generated handler extracts the `from` parameter.

-So **operation parameters name should match method parameters name**.
+Therefore **operation parameters names should match method parameter names**.

 When you want to extract the body you must use `body` keyword.
-For more details, please check the documentation
+For more details, please refer to the [documentation](https://vertx.io/docs/vertx-web-api-service/java/).

 ## Implement the service